-RESOLUTIONS ON THE DEATH OF JUDGE NATHANIEL POPE, June 3, 1850 morning, the Hon.
-A. Lincoln, a member of the
+RESOLUTIONS ON THE DEATH OF JUDGE NATHANIEL POPE.

-Circuit and District Court of the U. S. in and for the State and District of Illinois.
+Circuit and District Court of the U.S. in and for the State and District of Illinois.
 Monday, June 3, 1850.

-Bar of this Court, suggested the death of the Hon.
+. . .
+On the opening of the Court this morning, the Hon.
+A. Lincoln, a member of the Bar of this Court, suggested the death of the Hon.
 Nathaniel Pope, late a judge of this Court, since the adjournment of the last term; whereupon, in token of respect for the memory of the deceased, it is ordered that the Court do now adjourn until to-morrow morning at ten o'clock. . . .